-- (1) trade activity monitoring; and - (2) the use of fair value pricing consistent with the valuation policy approved by the Board and related procedures.
+(1) trade activity monitoring; and

+(2) the use of fair value pricing consistent with procedures approved by the Board.

 Each of these tools is described in more detail below.

 In addition, restrictions designed to discourage or curtail excessive short-term trading activity may be imposed by the insurance companies and/or their separate accounts that invest in the Fund on behalf of variable product owners.
 Variable product owners should refer to the applicable contract and related prospectus for more details.